Quantifying Quillen's Uniform $\mathcal{F}_p$-isomorphism Theorem: Exponent lemmas

 \subsection{Lemmas for $\sF$-exponents}

-We now give various lemmas which describe how $\sF$-exponents can change as the family $\sF$ varies. \begin{Lemma} Let $\sF_1$, $\sF_2$ be two families of subgroups.
-Then $E(\sF_1 \cap \sF_2)_+ \simeq E\sF_{1_+} \wedge E\sF_{2_+}$. \end{Lemma} \begin{proof} This follows from comparing fixed points and the characterizing property of the universal $\sF$-space. \end{proof} \begin{Notation} For $\sF$ a family of subgroups of $G$, and $H$ a subgroup of $G$, denote by $\sF_H$ the family of subgroups of $H$ consisting of those groups in $\sF$ that are contained in $H$.
+We now give various lemmas which describe how $\sF$-exponents can change as the family $\sF$ varies.
+We have the following two basic product and restriction formulas. \begin{Remark} Let $\sF_1$, $\sF_2$ be two families of subgroups.
+Then $E(\sF_1 \cap \sF_2)_+ \simeq E\sF_{1_+} \wedge E\sF_{2_+}$. \end{Remark} \begin{Notation} For $\sF$ a family of subgroups of $G$, and $H$ a subgroup of $G$, denote by $\sF_H$ the family of subgroups of $H$ consisting of those groups in $\sF$ that are contained in $H$.

-If $\sF$ is a family that make sense for all groups $G$, such as the family of all subgroups, the family of elementary abelian $p$-groups, etc., we write $\sF(G)$ for this family of subgroups of $G$.
+If $\sF$ is a family that makes sense for all groups $G$, such as the family of all subgroups, the family of elementary abelian $p$-groups, etc., we write $\sF(G)$ for this family of subgroups of $G$.
 For instance, we write $\sE_{(2)}(D_8)$ for the elementary abelian subgroups of the dihedral group of order 8. \end{Notation}